humberto-ortiz/megaprobe-lab/content/kevinlega.md

     - Started to research on terms of bioinformatics.
     - Read Israel’s Technical Report.
     - Read Papers assigned by Humberto Ortiz.

+### Week 2:
+    - Continue Reading Papers.
+    - Learning how Mutual Software works.
+    - Mutual uses Oases and Velvet, trying to install them.
+Uses a C compiler, installing it.
+    - So far so good...
+I'll update again in 2 days...